Best running headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best running headphones 2022.

 A cheaper version of Bose QuietComfort Earbuds?
 Sounds good, right?
 These more affordable Bose earbuds certainly get close to delivering on that promise but don't quite match the performance value of the flagship buds.

 They feel a little cheaper, which is to be expected, but you still get a choice of three finishes and a selection of eartips.
-They're IP4 sweat and water resistant, battery life is a pretty average 5 hours, with a total of 15 hours thanks to the case.
-Connectivity doesn't seem quite as slick as the more expensive models but if you will only be connecting to one device - rather than, say, a phone and a laptop - that will make it easier.
+They're sweat- and water-resistant, while battery life is a pretty average 5 hours, with a total of 15 hours thanks to the case.
+Connectivity doesn't seem quite as slick as the more expensive models but if you're only connecting to one device – rather than, say, a phone and a laptop – that will make it easier.

 In terms of audio quality, they deliver a balanced, full sound.
 The very best pairs at the top of this list deliver a little more detail and a little more subtlety, but these remain easy to listen to.
 Their musical, powerful balance is easy to get along with and they will work well for sporty types who don’t really want a bass-heavy sound.

 Read the full Bose Sport Earbuds review

 The Jaybird Vista have been surpassed by their successors further up this list, but the originals are still a decent pair.
 And chances are they can be had on a deal.